 Dr. Martirano is known as an award winning superintendent.
 As a risk-taker and innovator, he has won many awards.
 In 2012, Dr. Martirano was named a Top 50 Innovator in America in the 2012 Converge Yearbook and was also honored with the 2012 John F. Sobola Memorial Award for Service to the Community by the Lexington Park Volunteer Rescue Squad.
 In 2011, Dr. Martirano was selected as the Jack Epstein Awardee by the Maryland Multicultural Coalition/Chapter of the National Association for Multicultural Education (MMC/NAME).
 In 2010, he was named Innovator of the Year by The Daily Record, selected as the Awardee for Individual Excellence by the Maryland Association for Supervision and Curriculum Development (ASCD), selected as the Maryland Society for Educational Technology Outstanding Leader in Education Award, and was selected as a member of The Century Club.
 Additionally, he was selected as a 2009 Lowe’s Top Terp in Education by the University of Maryland.
 He was named Maryland’s 2009 Superintendent of the Year by the Public School Superintendents Association of Maryland (PSSAM) at the PSSAM conference retreat dinner held October 23, 2008, and was a recipient of the 2008 Top Terp in Education Award.
 Prior to this, Dr. Martirano was selected as the 2007 Superintendent of the Year by the American Cancer Society Maryland Region, and selected as the 2007 Outstanding State Leader for Gifted Education.
 He was named a 2006-2007 Outstanding Leader by the University of Maryland's College of Education and is a member of the Leadership Maryland Graduating Class of 2007 which selected Dr. Martirano to deliver their commencement address.
 In 2006, he was named the Educational Administrator of the Year by the Maryland Association of Educational Office Professionals (MAEOP).
 These awards followed his 1998 selection as Outstanding Educator for Prince George’s County Public Schools and his 1993 selection as Outstanding Science Teacher for the State of Maryland.
 He is a member of Phi Delta Kappa Educational Society, the University of Maryland Omicron Delta Kappa Leadership Honor Society, and is a member of a number of community and civic organizations.

 Dr. Martirano holds a Doctorate of Education degree in school management and instructional leadership from Nova Southeastern University, two Masters of Education degrees and a Bachelor of Science degree from the University of Maryland.
 He has had several articles published in national educational journals and is a noted presenter on various educational topics.
 He has served on the faculty of Johns Hopkins University as a Faculty Associate Instructor in their education department.
 He is certified as a secondary principal, a supervisor, and superintendent in the State of Maryland.
 Dr. Martirano is the grandson of an Italian immigrant who sought employment in America as a coal miner in the Appalachian Mountains of Western Maryland.
 Dr. Martirano is a native of Frostburg, Maryland, where he attended public schools and graduated from Beall High School in Allegany County, Maryland.
 He was President of the Student Council Association and he was the recipient of the Senator J. Glenn Beall, Sr. Leadership Award and the All-Around Boy Award.
-Dr. Martirano resides in St. Mary’s County with his wife Silvana and has three children; one is a graduate of the University of Maryland and the law school at the University of Baltimore, one is enrolled at Salisbury University, and one is enrolled in the St. Mary’s County Public School system.
+Dr. Martirano resides in St. Mary’s County with his wife Silvana and has three children; one is a graduate of the University of Maryland and the law school at the University of Baltimore, and two are enrolled at Salisbury University.

 To contact the superintendent, write him via email at email@example.com.